 Step 2: Apply Shaving Cream

 Applying shaving cream or shaving lather to your face is next.
-If you’re in a hurry, I suggest you get shaving cream from a tube.
-Never use cream from aerosol cans, because these products don’t have enough fat (which is a natural lubricant).
+If you’re in a hurry, we suggest using shaving cream from a tube.
+Never use cream from aerosol cans, because these products don’t have enough fat, which is a natural lubricant.
 You can also use a shaving soap, but you’ll need a brush to lather it up and it takes a bit more time.

-Never use aerosol cans because they don’t have enough fat
+Avoid using products from aerosol cans as they don’t have enough fat to render a good lather.

 Step 3: Begin Shaving, With the Grain

 At this point, load up your razor’s head with your blade of choice, and make sure it’s straight and not crooked (because you don’t want to cut yourself).
 Begin the first pass; don’t worry about removing all of your hair, as a second and (optional) third pass will provide a perfectly smooth result.
-When you are just starting out, I always suggest to stand in front of the mirror and look at the growth directions of your beard hair before you even start shaving or lathering up.
+When you are just starting out, we suggest standing in front of the mirror and looking at the growth directions of your beard hair before you even start shaving or lathering up.
 If you can’t remember how your beard grows, use a pen and paper to diagram the directions you think your hair is growing.
-Honestly, it’s very simple.
-Just look at it closely and you’ll see it.
+It’s very simple.
+Just look at it closely, and you’ll see it.

 It’s important to shave in the direction of your hair grain as it’s much less stressful to your skin.

-When you make a pass, always ensure that your skin is tight or stretched because if there’s loose skin, you’re much more likely to cut yourself.
-I always use my free left hand to stretch my skin just in the area where I’m going to shave next.
+When you make a pass, always ensure that your skin is tight or stretched (using your free hand) because if there’s loose skin, you’re much more likely to cut yourself.
 For example, that can mean pulling around your sideburn or reaching overhead to pull up, to tighten the area just before the razor blade goes over it.
-Sometimes around your cheeks, you can also just puff them out with enough air to make the skin tight.
+Sometimes, around your cheeks, you can also just puff them out with enough air to make the skin tight.
 In the area below your nose and around your mouth, you can also tighten your skin with your muscles, or just use your tongue from the inside.

 Raphael shaving with a safety razor